 ENG 232 Women and British Short Fiction: Shelley to Woolf (A).
 Surveys the short story from the early nineteenth to the early twentieth centuries, paying particular attention to the spread of new genres (the detective story, for example).
 Emphasize women’s contributions to the genre, especially as innovators in the fields of Gothic and sensation tales.
 3 Cr.

 ENG 234 Jane Austen and Popular Culture (A,H,W).
 Introduces students to the early nineteenth-century contexts that Jane Austen wrote her works in, and the modern and post-modern offshoots, adaptations, transformations of, and obsessions with her works.
 Studies four Austen novels in both their Regency contexts and in relation to the twentieth and twenty-first century continuing popularity of Austen’s work.
 Special attention to questions of gender and genre will help to shape the course.
 3 Cr.

-ENG 235 Introduction to African-American Literature (A,H).
+ENG 235 Introduction to African-American Literature (A,D,H).
 Cross-listed as AAS 235.
 Provides an introductory survey of the literature of people of African ancestry in the Americas.
 Acquaints students with major literary figures and significant historical periods.
 Discusses issues regarding the relationship between the writers and socio-political and cultural movements and questions concerning the socio-cultural function that the black writer serves for his/her community.
 3 Cr.
 Every Semester.